-C2H represents the most recent step in the evolution of New York's juvenile justice system.
+Background: C2H represents the most recent step in the evolution of New York's juvenile justice system.
 New York, the site of the country's first youth prison, generally mirrored many of the trends happening nationally in the 19th century, which responded to the attitudes and concerns of the day - namely, poverty, immigration, and child neglect or abandonment - by placing youth in institutions.
 Following the Supreme Court's In re Gault decision requiring that juveniles accused of crimes be afforded many of the due process rights granted to adults, the principle guiding juvenile court remained what was in the "best interest of the child."

-By the mid-1970s, states gradually adopted a tough-oncrime stance, leading to significant statutory changes that transformed the treatment of youth in conflict with the law.
+By the mid-1970s, states gradually adopted a tough-on-crime stance, leading to significant statutory changes that transformed the treatment of youth in conflict with the law.
 New York passed the first and one of the harshest of such laws, the Juvenile Offender (JO) Law, in 1978.
-The JO law allowed youth as young as 13 to be tried as adults if charged with certain violent felony offenses (Schwartz, 1980).
-Nationally, between 1975 and 1995, the number of youths who were incarcerated rose by 45 percent (Annie E. Casey Foundation, 2013; Smith, 1999).
+The JO law allowed youth as young as 13 to be tried as adults if charged with certain violent felony offenses (Schwartz 1980).
+Nationally, between 1975 and 1995, the number of youths who were incarcerated rose by 45 percent (Annie E. Casey Foundation 2013; Smith 1999).
 Inside juvenile institutions, harsh conditions were becoming the norm.
 In New York, allegations of civil rights violations by the State Division for Youth (DFY), which oversaw the state's youth prisons, surfaced.
-By the mid-1990s and through the early 2000s, resistance to the punitive approach to youth in custody had grown.
-Bolstered by research on the science of adolescent brain development (Steinberg, 2009) and support from the philanthropic community,4 increasing numbers of advocates, directly-impacted youth and families, and creative government leaders in New York City and elsewhere began pushing for reforms in conditions of confinement and deinstitutionalization.
-Various reports by advocates and task forces underscored the inhumane conditions in New York State OCFS juvenile facilities.